jyoko/simple-scanner/README.md

 * No support for scanning multiple hosts
 * No backoff and retries, sometimes leading to bad results (imagine throwing rocks to see if someone left any windows open)
 * Unknown cross-platform support for raw-socket
+* Untested on some ICMP behavior
+* Lacking good test flow - likely needs a custom server to simulate various conditions barring some sort of always-available test lab network

 ## Contributing